bhch/async-stripe/README.md

  - Custom http client: Currently, it's not possible to configure a custom http client and Tornado's [`AsyncHTTPClient`][1] will be used by default.
- - Proxy: Connecting to api via a proxy is supported yet.
+ - Proxy: Connecting to api via a proxy is not supported yet.

 ## Development and Testing

 When adding new features and monkey-patches, please add relevant tests and ensure that all the tests also pass.

+In most cases, you shouldn't need to write the tests yourself: you can just copy-paste the tests form the original stripe library and change the synchronous methods to asynchronous methods.

 For testing, first, [install and run the `stripe-mock` api server][2].